Runware/sdk-js/readme.md

 # Runware Javascript & Typescript SDK

-> The SDK is used to run image inference with the Runware API, powered by the RunWare inference platform.
-It can be used to generate imaged with text-to-image and image-to-image.
-It also allows the use of an existing gallery of models or selecting any model or LoRA from the CivitAI gallery.
-The API also supports upscaling, background removal, inpainting and outpainting, and a series of other ControlNet models.
+> This SDK is used to run AI image generation with the Runware API, powered by the RunWare inference platform.
+With this SDK you can generate images with text-to-image and image-to-image with sub-second inference times.
+It also allows the use of an existing library of more than 150k models, including any model or LoRA from the CivitAI gallery.
+The API also supports upscaling, background removal, inpainting, outpainting, ControlNets, and more.
+Visit the Runware site for [detailed feature breakdown](https://runware.ai/features/).

 ## Get API access

-For an API Key and trial credits, [Create a free account](https://my.runware.ai/) with [Runware](https://runware.ai)
+For an API Key and free trial credits, [create a free account](https://my.runware.ai/) with [Runware](https://runware.ai)

 ### NB: Please keep your API key private